xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 You should consider restoring originating IPs at the Web Server level instead.
 If using Nginx, please read https://www.cloudflare.com/wiki/Nginx for instructions.

-The official list of CloudFlare's reverse-proxy IPs (both IPv4 and IPv6) can be found on https://www.cloudflare.com/ips.
+The official list of Cloudflare's reverse-proxy IPs (both IPv4 and IPv6) can be found on https://www.cloudflare.com/ips.

 .. caution::
 	If you already are operating your website behind a (local) reverse-proxy, then you MUST configure TYPO3 correctly